Revisiting Event Study Designs: Robust and Efficient Estimation: Introduction

-where outcome $Y_{it}$ and binary treatment $D_{it}$ are measured in periods $t$ and for units $i$, $\alpha_{i}$ are unit fixed effects that allow for different baseline outcomes across units, and $\beta_{t}$ are period fixed effects that accommodate overall trends in the outcome.
-The hope is that specifications like \ref{eq:baselineTEmodel} allow one to isolate a treatment effect $\tau$ from unit- and period-specific confounders.
-A commonly-used dynamic version of this regression includes ``lags'' and ``leads'' of the indicator for the onset of treatment, to capture the dynamics of treatment effects and test for the parallel trajectories of the outcomes before the onset of treatment.
+where outcome $Y_{it}$ and binary treatment $D_{it}$ are measured in periods $t$ and for units $i$, $\alpha_{i}$ are unit fixed effects (FEs) that allow for different baseline outcomes across units, and $\beta_{t}$ are period fixed effects that accommodate overall trends in the outcome.
+Specifications like \ref{eq:baselineTEmodel} are meant to isolate a treatment effect $\tau$ from unit- and period-specific confounders.
+A commonly-used dynamic version of this regression includes ``lags'' and ``leads'' of the indicator for the onset of treatment, to capture treatment effects for different ``horizons'' since the onset of treatment and test for the parallel trajectories of the pre-treatment outcomes.

-To understand the problems with conventional two-way fixed effect estimators and build a principled econometric framework for event-study designs, in \ref{sec:Setting} we develop a simple framework that makes estimation targets and underlying assumptions explicit and clearly isolated.
-We suppose that the researcher chooses a particular weighted average (or weighted sum) of treatment effects they are interested in.
-Our framework nests a broad class of empirically relevant estimands beyond the standard average treatment-on-the-treated (ATT) and similar averages restricted to a given number of periods after the treatment onset (by ``horizon''), including group-wise ATTs and flexibly weighted ATTs that account for compositional changes.
+To understand the problems with conventional two-way fixed effect estimators in event-study designs and provide a principled econometric approach to overcoming these issues, in \ref{sec:Setting} we develop a simple framework that makes the estimation targets and underlying assumptions explicit and clearly isolated.
+We suppose that the researcher chooses a particular weighted average (or weighted sum) of heterogeneous treatment effects they are interested in estimating.
 We make (and later test) two standard DiD identification assumptions: that potential outcomes without treatment are characterized by parallel trends and that there are no anticipatory effects.
-Finally, we allow for \textemdash{} but do not require \textemdash{} an auxiliary assumption that the treatment effects themselves follow some model that restricts their heterogeneity for \emph{a priori }specified economic reasons.
-This explicit approach is in contrast to regression specifications like \ref{eq:baselineTEmodel}, both static and dynamic, which implicitly embed choices of estimation target and assumptions.
+We also allow for \textemdash{} but do not require \textemdash{} an auxiliary assumption that the treatment effects themselves follow some model that restricts their heterogeneity for \emph{a priori }specified economic reasons.
+This explicit approach is in contrast to regression specifications like \ref{eq:baselineTEmodel}, both static and dynamic, which implicitly conflate choices of estimation target and identification assumptions.
+Our framework covers a broad class of empirically relevant estimands beyond the standard average treatment-on-the-treated (ATT), including heterogeneous treatment effects by observed covariates and ATTs at different horizons that hold the composition of units fixed.